amirhirx/react-todo-app/README.md

 First install pnpm and git

-and then run the commands
+and then run this commands

 ```bash
 git clone https://github.com/amirhirx/react-todo-app.git